LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 16th century reconstruction with raised right arm

 Another suggestion which occasionally pops up is that our Laocoön isn’t an ancient statue at all, but a forgery by Michelangelo – who, as you might remember, was one of the first people to examine the statue and identify it as the work mentioned by Pliny.
-Michelangelo certainly did experiment with methods of artificially ageing statues, by burying them and/or painting them with yoghurt, and there are other examples known where he forged ‘antiquities’.
-The American art historian Lynn Catterson has put forward a case for Michelangelo forging the Laocoön, pointing out that its discovery in the vineyard was a bit fortuitous given that Julius II was on the hunt for this statue.
+Michelangelo certainly did experiment with methods of artificially ageing statues, by burying them and/or painting them with yoghurt, and he had form when it came to forging ‘antiquities’.
+The American art historian Lynn Catterson has put forward a case for Michelangelo forging the Laocoön, pointing out that its discovery in the vineyard was a bit fortuitous given that Julius II was known to be on the hunt for this particular statue.

 Despite all the doubts that have been raised over the years,